Patient education: High blood pressure treatment in children (Beyond the Basics)

 Angiotensin receptor blockers (ARBs) block the effects of angiotensin II on cells in the heart and blood vessels.
 Similar to ACE inhibitors, ARBs dilate blood vessels and lower blood pressure.
 Some people who take ARBs experience dizziness, drowsiness, headache, nausea, dry mouth, abdominal pain, or other side effects.

 The most commonly used ACE inhibitors in children include enalapril and lisinopril.
 Losartan is an ARB that is approved for children.
-These drugs are not recommended for sexually active girls due to the potential risk of harm to the fetus if the girl became pregnant.
+In sexually active girls on this medication, these drugs should be avoided due to the potential risk of harm to the fetus if the girl became pregnant.
+However, for those who receive these medications, regular urine pregnancy tests are obtained during office visits or in between if pregnancy is suspected.

 Beta blockers — Beta blockers reduce some of the effects of the sympathetic nervous system.
 Beta blockers lower blood pressure in part by decreasing the rate and force with which the heart pumps blood.
 Commonly used beta blockers include metoprolol, atenolol, and bisoprolol.

 Side effects of beta blockers can include fatigue, dizziness, insomnia, a decreased ability to exercise, a slow heart rate, rash, and cold hands or feet due to reduced blood flow to the limbs.
-Beta blockers should not be used in children with asthma or heart block.
+Beta blockers should not be used in children with heart block and should be used with caution in children with asthma.

 Calcium channel blockers — Muscle cells require calcium to contract.
 Calcium channel blockers reduce the amount of calcium that enters the smooth muscle in blood vessel walls and heart muscle.
 Thus, by inhibiting the flow of calcium across muscle cell membranes, calcium channel blockers cause muscle cells to relax and blood vessels to dilate, reducing blood pressure.